RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/dbmds/dbmds.md

     ![](./images/task2.3.png)

-  After completion, the node status will switch to **Active** status.
+- After completion, the node status will switch to _**Active**_ status.
 The process will take some time to be completed.
+You can go to the next Task in the meantime.

 ## **Task 2:** Configure Private Access Channel - OAC